Software-Composition-Analysis-Tools-SCA-Tools-SCA-Vendors

 💲 Pricing*:

-• Starts with 200 tests/month under the Team plan — SCA must be purchased separately and cannot be used standalone without a plan.
+• Starts with 200 tests/month on the Team plan — however, SCA is not included and must be purchased as an add-on.
+It also cannot run independently without a base plan.

-• Products sold individually — Snyk’s pricing model requires separate purchases for SCA, Container, IaC, and other features.
+• Features sold separately — Snyk’s pricing is modular, requiring individual purchases for SCA, Container Security, IaC, Secrets, and others.

 Reviews: